Sushi Sho (すし匠), 2016.04

 A sweet ending of seasonal Sakura flavor sorber served with a pinch of sea salt on the side, available only for 2-3 weeks during cherry blossm.
 Pinky happy ending.

-Compare to the in-complete Sushi Saito experience i had few days ago, i definitely prefer the flavors of Sushi Sho.
-I liked the chef interchange using regular shari (sushi rice) and Akashari.
-Normally the sushi chefs serve sushi from cleaner flavors to heavier, from raw to cooked, cold to warm; but you will never know what is coming next here (actually at all the Sho-sushiya).
-While this probably doesn’t work for people who can ONLY accept very traditional Edomae sushi such as Jiro, Mizutani, and Saito and more.
+I really liked the chef interchange using regular white shari and Akashari.
+Normally the sushi chefs serve sushi from cleaner flavors to heavier, from raw to cooked, cold to warm; but you will never know what is coming next here (actually at all the Sho-sushiyas).
+While this probably doesn't work for people who can ONLY accept very traditional Edomae sushi such as Jiro, Mizutani, and Saito and more.
 Me too not a big fan of heavily aged or innovative sushiya such as Hatsune which is too bold in flavors, but i am quite in between of these two, and Sho quite matches my personal preferences.

 Also, always 100/100 hospitality at Shingo-san's place.
 So friendly and patient with his guests no matter you are a local or foreigner.
 I saw the video of Saito-san making nigiri, it is really good to watch although i am not lucky enough to try his sushi yet.
 In comparison, Shingo-san is not that speedy, or i can say quite slow but very skillfull.